SeanConnolly82/projectMERN/README.md

 - Public

 - Search for books by keyword.
-Keywords will be returned from title, author and description.
+Books will be returned if the keyword is found in the title, author or description.
 Click on 'Clear' to remove filter.
+- The NavBar displays options to Login and Register
-- Visitors are prompted to sign up
+- A message encourages visitors to sign up.
-- Logging in allows users to 'Add to books' - their personal collection attached to their profile.
-When a book is added, the 'Add to books' button shows a tick mark.
+- Logging in allows users to add books to their personal collection, which is attached to their profile, by clicking 'Add to books'.
+When a book is added, the 'Add to books' button updates to show a tick mark.
 Trying to add a book again will display a message that 'Book is already added'.

 ### Register